imfing/vuepress-homepage/docs/guide/customize.md

 You can modify, delete and create your own directory and `README.md` files according to your needs.

+You should have basic idea of [Markdown](https://guides.github.com/features/mastering-markdown/) and YAML Front Matter.

 ### config.js

 The config files of this site are all placed under `.vuepress` directory.
 The only two you need to concern is `config.js` and `public` folder.